kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 # Customization behavior

 VLT supports site customization via the add-on ...
-This add-on has a behavior that can be applied to the Plone Site root or to any object that implement `INavigationRoot` interface (eg. language root folder.)
+This add-on has a behavior that can be applied to the Plone site root or to any object that implements the `INavigationRoot` interface, such as the language root folder.
 This add-on uses the `navroot` expander to get all the extra fields that these customizations.
-Then VLT access this data to display the customizations in the right place.
+Then VLT accesses this data to display the customizations in the right place.

 ## Header

 ### Site logo

-You can define the site logo not only for the main site, but also for the subsites provided by content types that implement `INavigationRoot` interface.
+You can define the site logo for the main site as well as the subsites provided by content types that implement the `INavigationRoot` interface.

 ### Complementary logo